Environmental Grants

 Conditions:

-• Eligibility must be determined by an employee of the Environment Section BEFORE treatment.
+- Eligibility must be determined by an employee of the Environment Division BEFORE treatment.

 - be at least 15 cm in diameter at chest height;

-- in good health as judged by the Environment Section employee;
+- in good health as judged by the Environment Division employee;

 Required documentation:

-• Proof of treatment indicating contractor name, treatment date, number of ashes treated, chest-height diameter of each ash treated, product used, and GST and QST numbers;
+- Proof of treatment indicating contractor name, treatment date, number of ashes treated, chest-height diameter of each ash treated and product used;

 Emerald ash borer-affected private ash trees cutting